microsoft/AzureMonitorCommunity/README.md

 <br/>

 ### What's new this month?
-Great workbooks were added, such as AntiMalware assessment and Azure Inventory (based on Azure Resource Graph), as well as a lot of new queries for many Azure Services.
-See more details on [here](https://github.com/microsoft/AzureMonitorCommunity/wiki).
+Great workbooks were added, such as AntiMalware Assessment and Azure Inventory (based on Azure Resource Graph), as well as a lot of new queries for many Azure services.
+For more details see [our Wiki](https://github.com/microsoft/AzureMonitorCommunity/wiki).

 ### Top asks
 [Here](https://github.com/microsoft/AzureMonitorCommunity/wiki/Top-asks) are some ideas on what users are looking for.